• Remembering

 Personality and Wholeness in Therapy by Daniel Siegel, MD

-Comparing the Enneagram to the Patterns of Developmental Pathways (PDP):
+Comparing the Enneagram to the Patterns of Developmental Pathways (PDP) Hypothesized Underlying Biology of the Enneagram Types

 Enneagram Nomenclature